 Top 6 Marketing Trends in the Travel Industry 2023 | Blog

-In June this year, Americans spent $105 billion on travel – by far the highest spend since the pandemic hit.
+In June last year, Americans spent $105 billion on travel – by far the highest spend since the pandemic hit.
 Travel restrictions have loosened and the industry’s slowly recovering with holidaymakers’ confidence returning.

 This is the information age after all.